JehoonChung/jehoonchung.github.io/_pages/about.md

 ---

 Welcome!
 I am a Finance PhD student and Robert James Waller Doctoral Fellow at the Kelley School of Business, Indiana University.

-My research interests are in empirical corporate finance, particularly in understanding how financial frictions influence firm behavior and how these effects propagate to real economic outcomes.

-Before joining Kelley, I earned a Bachelor's in Business Administration and Financial Engineering from Korea University, as well as a Master’s in Finance from the University of Illinois Urbana-Champaign.
+My research focuses on corporate finance, with a particular emphasis on its intersection with labor, organizational economics, and technological innovation.
+I hold a Bachelor's in Business Administration and Financial Engineering from Korea University, as well as a Master’s in Finance from the University of Illinois Urbana-Champaign.

-Always happy to chat about research, please reach out via <a href="mailto:chunje@iu.edu">chunje@iu.edu</a>.
+Email: <a href="mailto:chunje@iu.edu">chunje@iu.edu</a>.